azarboon/ai-powered-cdk-best-practices/README.md

 **Pre-commit Flow**:

 1. `git commit` → `.husky/pre-commit` script
-2. Detects environment (WSL/Git Bash/Linux)
-3. Runs `npx lint-staged` on staged files only
+2. Runs `npm run lint:fix` directly on all project files
-4. ESLint validates JS/TS (`--fix --max-warnings 0`)
+3. ESLint validates all JS/TS files with caching (`--max-warnings 0 --cache`)
-5. Prettier formats JSON/MD
-6. Blocks commit if validation fails
+5. Blocks commit if linting fails

 **Modern Approach**: File-based hooks in `.husky/` instead of package.json config.
-No traditional `.git/hooks/` - everything redirected through Husky's path override.### **❌ What Happens if ESLint Fails**
+Direct ESLint execution with comprehensive project-wide validation and caching for optimal performance.### **❌ What Happens if ESLint Fails**

 - **Commits are BLOCKED** - cannot commit with linting errors
 - **Deployments proceed** - ESLint not enforced during deployment